Pupil Premium Statement 2016 - 2017 and Action Plan for 2017 - 2018

 - is disabled

-then funding is available to help with curricular trips and equipment to support learning.
+then funding is available to help with curricular trips and equipment and resources to support learning.

-Often we will match fund the more expensive trips, such as the Venice art trip or the Iceland expedition.
+Often we will match fund the more expensive trips, such as the Venice art trip.
 We can also help with funding for travel to and from school, which is particularly important in rural Cumbria, where we have one of the largest and most sparsely populated catchment areas of any school in the country.
-We support our 16-19 Bursary students through the UCAS process and will pay for UCAS applications and transport for university visits, as well as the fees for re-sitting AS examinations.
+We support our 16-19 Bursary students through the UCAS process and will pay for UCAS applications and transport for university visits.

 Application forms are available online from the school website.
 Go to the ‘Policies’ section and then to ’Bursary 16-19 Policy’.